ultush/digital-divide/toronto-public-library.md

 3. [Branch Information - Catchment Population](https://github.com/ultush/digital-divide/blob/master/tpl-Catchment_Population.csv)
 4. [Branch Information - Neighbourhood Improvement Area Branches](https://github.com/ultush/digital-divide/blob/master/tpl-Neighbourhood_Improvement_Area_Branches.csv)

-These files contain the following fields  as listed i n  the following subsections.
+These files contain the following fields as listed in the following subsections.

 ### Technology - Workstations

 This report provides a list of library branches and the total number of computer workstations (public PCs with Internet Access) available for public access.

-Data available: 2017
+Data available: 2017, 2018, 2019

-Last updated: 20-Feb-2018
+Last updated: 01-Oct-2020

 Fields available in Technology - Workstations:
 - ID
 - Branch Name
 - Tier
+- 2019 (Total Workstations - Public PCs with Internet Access - in the year 2019)
+- 2018 (Total Workstations - Public PCs with Internet Access - in the year 2018)
-- 2017 (Total Workstation (Public PCs with Internet Access) in the year 2017)
+- 2017 (Total Workstations - Public PCs with Internet Access - in the year 2017)

 ### Technology - Workstation Users
 This report provides total pro-rated data from sample survey weeks on the number of people using public access computer workstations in the branch.
 It excludes computers dedicated to catalogue use.

-Data available: 2010-2017
+Data available: 2010-2019

-Last updated: 20-Feb-2018
+Last updated: 01-Oct-2020

 Fields available in Technology - Workstation Users:
 - ID
 - Branch Name
 - Tier
+- 2019 (Total Workstation Users in the year 2019)
+- 2018 (Total Workstation Users in the year 2018)
 - 2017 (Total Workstation Users in the year 2017)
 - 2016 (Total Workstation Users in the year 2016)
 - 2015 (Total Workstation Users in the year 2015)